wix-playground/dapperdox/docs/author-guides.md

   markdown
 ```

-and when viewing the [Swagger Petstore](http://localhost:3123/swagger-petstore/) specification, the side navigation
+and when viewing the Swagger Petstore specification reference documentation,
-shows:
+the side navigation shows the Petstore help guide:

 ```
   PetstoreHelp